ggambrell/recipes/dessert/Glazed_Buttermilk_Donut_Cake.md

 1 cup whole buttermilk
 2 cups (about 8 oz.) powdered sugar
 1/4 cup water
-Local Offers
-ZIP 20149

-Target
-45130 Columbia Pl
-STERLING, VA 20166

-Unsalted Butter - 1lb - Good & Gather™
-See Store For Price - expires in 3 weeks

-Walmart
-45415 Dulles Crossing Plz
-STERLING, VA 20166

-• •
-DirectionsInstructions Checklist
-Step 1
+Directions:
-Preheat oven to 350°F. Coat a 12- to 15-cup Bundt pan with baking spray.
+1. Preheat oven to 350°F.
+2. Coat a 12- to 15-cup Bundt pan with baking spray.

-Step 2
-Beat granulated sugar and butter with a stand mixer fitted with a paddle attachment on medium-high speed until pale and fluffy, 2 to 3 minutes, stopping to scrape down sides of bowl as needed.
-Add eggs 1 at a time, beating until just combined after each addition.
-Add vanilla, beating until just combined.
+3. Beat granulated sugar and butter with a stand mixer fitted with a paddle attachment on medium-high speed until pale and fluffy (2 to 3 minutes) stopping to scrape down sides of bowl as needed.

-Step 3
+4. Add eggs 1 at a time, beating until just combined after each addition.
+5. Add vanilla, beating until just combined.

-Whisk together flour, baking powder, salt, nutmeg, and baking soda in a medium bowl.
-With mixer on low speed, gradually add flour mixture to butter mixture alternately with buttermilk, beginning and ending with flour mixture, beating until just combined after each addition.
-Spoon batter into prepared pan; gently tap on counter 3 to 5 times to release air bubbles.
+6. Whisk together flour, baking powder, salt, nutmeg, and baking soda in a medium bowl.
+7. With mixer on low speed, gradually add flour mixture to butter mixture alternately with buttermilk, beginning and ending with flour mixture, beating until just combined after each addition.

-Step 4
+8. Spoon batter into prepared pan; gently tap on counter 3 to 5 times to release air bubbles.

-Bake in preheated oven until a wooden pick inserted in center of cake comes out clean, about 50 minutes.
-Let cool in pan on a wire rack 15 minutes.
-Invert cake out of pan onto a cutting board or platter, then gently flip cake back over so rough side is facing up.
-Let cool on wire rack completely, about 1 hour.
+9. Bake in preheated oven until a wooden pick inserted in center of cake comes out clean (50 minutes)
+10. Let cool in pan on a wire rack 15 minutes.
+11. Invert cake out of pan onto a cutting board or platter, then gently flip cake back over so rough side is facing up.

-Step 5
+12. Let cool on wire rack completely, about 1 hour.

-Whisk together powdered sugar and water in a medium bowl until smooth.
-Brush over cooled cake.
+13. Whisk together powdered sugar and water in a medium bowl until smooth.
+14. Brush over cooled cake.
 Slice and serve.